-Trip limits increased for lingcod in both the limited entry fixed gear and open access fisheries North of 40° 10' N lat.
-In the limited entry fleet trip limits were increased from 2,600 to 4,000 lbs. every 2 months.
-In the open access fleet trip limits were increased from 1,200 lbs. to 2,000 lbs. per month.
-In 2020, the commercial fleets in Oregon landed 294.4 metric tons of lingcod, which was down from 397.1 mt in 2019, likely due to market limits and other factors related to the COVID-19 pandemic.
+Trip limits were increased for Lingcod in both the limited entry fixed gear and open access fisheries North of 40° 10' N latitude.
+In the limited entry fleet, trip limits were increased from 2,000 to 4,000 pounds every two months.
+In the open access fleet, trip limits were increased from 900 pounds to 2,000 pounds per month.
+In 2021, the commercial fleets in Oregon landed 321.8 metric tons of Lingcod, down from 397.1 mt in 2019, likely due to continuing market limits and other factors related to the COVID-19 pandemic.